aujlaramandeep27/SeleniumJava/README.md

 ## Writing Features

+Feature files contain the automated tests organized by features.
-Feature files are written in Gherkin syntax.
+These files are written in Gherkin syntax.
 Each feature file should be placed in the `src/test/java/features` directory

 ## Running Tests